-- a) Any potential conflict between existing and proposed trees and vegetation, - b) Internal dimensions and volume of the proposed rainwater storage, - c) Plans, elevations and sections showing the rainwater tanks, finished surface level and adjacent structures, - d) Details of access and maintenance facilities, - e) Construction and structural details of all tanks and pits and/or manufacturer's specifications for proprietary first flush products, - f) Details of the emergency overland flow-path (to an approved Council drainage point) in the event of a blockage to the rainwater tanks,
+- a) Any potential conflict between existing and proposed trees and vegetation. - b) Internal dimensions and volume of the proposed rainwater storage. - Plans, elevations and sections showing the rainwater tanks, finished surface level and adjacent structures. - d) Details of access and maintenance facilities. - e) Construction and structural details of all tanks and pits and/or manufacturer's specifications for proprietary products. - f) Details of the emergency overland flow-path (to an approved Council drainage point) in the event of a blockage to the rainwater tanks

-For the new Stormwater Drainage System crosses the footpath area within any road, separate approval under section 138 of the Roads Act 1993 must be obtained from Council for those works prior to the issue of any Construction Certificate.
+For Stormwater Drainage works on Council's property, separate approval under Section 138 of the Roads Act 1993 must be obtained from Council for those works before the issue of any construction certificate.